makertjej/Workshop_1.2_GEMMA_Neopixel_Bling_Extended/README.md

   * [1.6.x](https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-6-x-ide)
   * [1.0.x](https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-0-x-ide)

-* Download the “Gemma_Workshop.ino” file and open it in Arduino.
+* Download the “Gemma_Workshop_Extended.ino” file and open it in Arduino.
 Make changes and send to your GEMMA for a new light show!

 Don’t forget the micro or mini-USB cable (depends which version of GEMMA you have).